Large group attempted mass entry at El Paso border crossing: CBP

 Officials say a large group of migrants in Mexico on Sunday attempted a mass entry into the country at the El Paso border crossing, according to multiple reports.

-The massive flood of migrants caused a number of disruptions and led to officials using barricades to try and contain the migrants, CNN reported.
+The massive flood of migrants caused a number of disruptions and led to officials using barricades to try to contain the migrants, CNN reported.

 Reuters reported that hundreds of Venezuelan migrants, including many with small children, were stopped by U.S. officials when attempting to enter into the United States.
 They gathered at the Mexican border city of Ciudad Juarez, but failed to breach the border before being stopped by officials, the report said.